csiv23/100-days-of-code/log.md

 **Today's Progress**: Finished work on Landing Page from [The Odin Project](www.theodinproject.com).

 **Thoughts**: Yesterday I ended up taking a break from coding.
 I had a lot of stuff going on in my personal life, and still felt kindof burnt out.
 To make up for it, I decided that today I will finish the landing page project, regardless of how long it takes.
 Safe to say, it's done!
 It was kindof a burden to fix all of the small inconsistencies with the project, and to be fully honest I think it has a long way to go.
 However, I'm proud of where it is right now.
 Tomorrow, I begin learning about Javascript, and I'm pumped.
-I have experience with back-end from school, but combining it with my new front-end knowledge.
+I have experience with back-end from school, and I'm looking forward combining it with my new front-end knowledge.

 **Link(s) to work**